 Report fly-tipping and rubbish

 Fly-tipping is the illegal dumping of waste or rubbish.
-Anything more than a single sack of rubbish is classed as fly-tipping.
+Fly-tipping refers to larger items that are dumped, which can be anything more than a single sack of rubbish.

 We clear fly-tipping from the highway and council owned land.
 We are not responsible for clearing fly-tipping from private land, although we can still investigate and take action against the offender.

-You can report an incident of fly tipping using the link below or by contacting us on 01242 262626.
+You can report an incident of fly-tipping using the button below or by contacting us on 01242 262626.

-So that we can deal with your report as quickly as possible, it would be useful to have the following information:
+So that we can deal with your report as quickly as possible, please make sure you have the following pieces of information to hand before you make your report:

 Please note all details received will be treated in the strictest of confidence and not disclosed to the target of your complaint but we may need to contact you whilst we investigate the case further.